Silvio Dante: Character biography

 In the episode "Stage 5" Silvio was out at lunch with Gerry Torciano, the man Phil Leotardo wanted to take over as boss of the Lupertazzi family, when one of Doc Santoro's assassins killed Torciano.
 This outraged Tony, as Silvio could have been hurt during the altercation.

 In the episode "The Blue Comet", it is revealed that the Lupertazzi family has recruited Burt Gervasi to begin a rebellion against Tony.
 Burt goes to Silvio to join in a coup d'état against the boss, but Silvio responds by strangling him to death at his home a short time later.
 Eventually, Phil Leotardo has contracts put out on Silvio, Bobby Bacala, and Tony in order to incapacitate the leadership of the family.
 Shortly after Bobby is killed, while Patsy Parisi drives Silvio outside of the Bada Bing club, a car moves in front of them, with two men coming out shooting multiple times.
-Silvio tries taking a pistol off of the back seat, only to be shot in the back.
+Silvio tries taking a pistol from a briefcase on the back seat, only to be shot in the back.
 Silvio manages to grab his pistol in time while Parisi holds them off.
 Parisi manages to defend them, but soon the two men begin to target Silvio more.
 He is shot once more in the chest, while Patsy runs into the woods, fleeing for his life.
 Afterward, Silvio is rushed to the hospital and placed in an intensive care unit.

 Paulie later tells Tony that Silvio survived the assassination attempt but is in a coma.
 The doctors say that he is unlikely to regain consciousness.
 In the final episode, an emotional Tony visits the still comatose Silvio, whose fate is not mentioned further.
+Following the revelation that Carlo has cooperated to protect his son from drugs charges, it is likely Silvio will be indicted leaving his fate in ambiguity.